Do You Need a Leader or a Manager?Sep 07, 2020

 An insightful illustration offered by music performance is the difference between a symphony conductor and a jazz leader.
 A conductor needs to manage the performance all the way to the end.
 To be certain, conductors can be leaders, but on the stage, they manage.
 Note: in jazz, the term “leader” is used, not “conductor.”
 At the time of the performance, most of the active leadership is done.
 It all happened in rehearsals.
 The successful jazz leader has been coaching the ensemble so that they now can make decisions and adapt as the performance evolves.
 In the performance, only light leadership is needed.
 Done well, the result is a moving piece of art unmatched in other genres.

 A great manager will have laid out the skills each person on the team needs to be successful.
 A great manager will carefully define the competencies required for each job and then match employees to those jobs.
 A great manager will give instructive feedback about how each person on the team is doing and how the team is doing as a whole so that action can be taken to continually improve.
-All of that work is wonderful, but done at the top-level of managerial performance with the subtle and impactful conversations, it will not grow Joy at Work.
-Only a leader can provide the conditions that grow Joy at Work.
+All of that work is wonderful, but done at the top-level of managerial performance with subtle and impactful conversations, it will not grow Joy at Work.
+Managers can set the necessary foundation, but only a leader can provide the conditions that grow Joy at Work.

 "If you want to build a ship, don't drum up the men to gather wood, divide the work, and give orders.
 Instead, teach them to yearn for the vast and endless sea." --Antoine de Saint-Exupéry